Kevin Reynolds. BABCP Accredited, Specialist CBT and EMDR Therapist.

-Hello, my name is Kevin Reynolds and I'm a fully qualified and BABCP accredited Cognitive Behavioural Therapist.
-I have extensive experience working with people with a wide range of difficulties, including all forms of Anxiety Disorders including:
+Hello, my name is Kevin Reynolds and I'm a fully qualified and BABCP (British Association for Cognitive and Behavioural Psychotherapies) accredited Cognitive Behavioural Therapist.
+I have extensive experience working with people with a wide range of difficulties, including Depression and all forms of Anxiety Disorders including:

 I understand fully, how challenging therapy can be.
 It's a big step to contact a stranger and talk about personal difficulties.
 I have many years experience in this field and make every effort to help you to feel safe, respected, listened to, and understood.
 My client outcomes are very positive and satisfaction levels are very high.
 You can be assured of a professional service from a specialist CBT therapist.
 CBT can help you achieve your goals.